-Last Thursday, Content Snare went live on Product Hunt (PH).
+Last Thursday, it went live on Product Hunt (PH).

 Like every good SaaS boy should, I’d planned the launch (nowhere near as meticulously as some others) in advance.

 This can be a massive undertaking, but it not need be.
 We’ll get into that later.